Quantitative Hardy--Littlewood maximal inequalities and Wiener--Stein theorem on p.c.f. fractals: Preliminaries

 By Proposition \ref{uppersc} and the monotone convergence theorem for Lebesgue integral, we have

 To prove \eqref{sublinearity}, it suffices to show that for any nonnegative functions $f$ and $g$ we have

 due to \eqref{MCT}.
-By \eqref{MCT} again and the simple function approximation theorem, we only need to verify \eqref{ckj} for simple functions $f$ and $g$ whose values are the form $\{\varepsilon N\}$ for some $\varepsilon>0$ and a finite number of $N\in\N$.
-By this and \eqref{xsx}, we may assume $\varepsilon=1$.
-Therefore, we only need to prove \eqref{ckj} for
+By \eqref{MCT} again and the simple function approximation theorem, we only need to verify \eqref{ckj} for simple functions $f$ and $g$ whose values are the form $\{\varepsilon N\}$, $N\in\N$, for some $\varepsilon>0$.
+By this and \eqref{xsx}, we only need to prove \eqref{ckj} for the functions $f$ and $g$ of the form (allowing multiplicity)

 with $m\in \N$.
 Here and in the sequel, we let $\chi_A$ denote the indicator function of $A\subset K$.

 When $f$ has this form, we write

 Then we can check that $f=\sum_{k=1}^m \chi_{E_k}$; and by the definition of Choquet integral we have